brunurd/Cycles/README.md

 - Must have a state type.
 - Every state of the Cycle must have a function.
 - Every Cycle with a data type has a data object as input in the state events.
-- A data must be related to just one Cycle.
+- A data type must be related to just one Cycle.

 ---